Article 02 July 2019

 Source: EU Commission

 As (almost) simultaneous cross channel price movements occurred in 2018, a similarly timed recovery in yields is expected in 2019.
 The USDA forecasts GB to increase production by 500,000 tonnes compared with 2018; while France is expected to increase planted area by 110,000 ha, leading to a 1 million tonne increase in production.
 Overall EU production is predicted to reach 62 million tonnes, which would be the highest level for 4 years if achieved.
 This influx of extra production has led to a price reaction in the French FOB Creil market; as prices have fallen from £200/tonne in October 2018 to £147/ tonne in March 2019.
 The AHDB malting barley index has followed suit, tumbling from £210/ tonne in October 2018 to £167/ tonne in March 2019.
 Indeed, the correlation between the two markets remains strong; with the FOB Creil French market seemingly one step ahead of the GB market.
-Stable provides price risk insurance to cover these markets.
+Stable provides price protection contracts to cover these markets.
 For the French market, Stable uses the FOB Creil malting barley index and the GB malting barley price index is provided by the AHDB.

 Source: AHDB & Reuters